bbauska/Coursera-Bootstrap/readme.md

 So, grunt-contrib-imagemin, minus minus save.dev.

-And once that is installed, then we\'ll go ahead and configure the corresponding imagemin task.
+And once that is installed, then we&apos;ll go ahead and configure the corresponding imagemin task.

-Going to our grunt file after the configuration for the clean task, I\'m going to configure the imagemin task.
+Going to our grunt file after the configuration for the clean task, I&apos;m going to configure the imagemin task.

 I will say imagemin, and then right in there, I will specify dynamic, and inside there I will specify the files so you can see that the file specification would be similar.

-I\'d say, expand true, then CWD is the current directory.
+I&apos;d say, expand true, then CWD is the current directory.

 Then the source of the files is imagestar. and then within brackets, within braces, I specify PNG, GIF, and JPG.